rabbibotton/clog/README.md

 3. In the REPL run (ql:quickload :clog)
 4. Then (load "~/common-lisp/clog/test/test-clog.lisp) (clog-test:test)

+Documentation for CLOG in markdown can be generated with

+(describe clog:@CLOG-MANUAL)

 Sample CLOG app with code base so far:

 ```